Caffeine Sleep Impact Calculator

 Enter one number per serving, separated by commas.
 Each number is the time gap between that serving and your intended bedtime.
 For example, if you plan to sleep at 11:00 p.m. and you had coffee at 5:00 p.m., that serving is 6 hours before bed.
 If you had another at 2:30 p.m., that is 8.5 hours before bed, so you could enter 8.5, 6.

-Why does half-life matter so much?
+Why does half-life matter so much for sleep?

 Because decay is exponential, small changes in half-life can produce large differences in bedtime residuals, especially when servings are taken late in the day.
 If you suspect you are a slow metabolizer, increasing the half-life input can better match your experience and can help you set a more realistic caffeine cutoff time.

-Is 50 mg a proven sleep cutoff?
+Is 50 mg a universal bedtime limit?

-It is best treated as a practical reference rather than a universal rule.
+It is best treated as a planning reference rather than a universal rule.
 Some people can sleep with more than 50 mg remaining, while others are sensitive to much less.
 Use the threshold as a personal target: pick a value, test it for a week, and adjust based on how quickly you fall asleep and how rested you feel.

 Enter the caffeine amount for one serving, such as 95 mg for drip coffee.
 If your servings vary, use an average or run the calculator multiple times.